In this post, I will show you the advantages and limitations of Object Storage.

 How Object-based Storage Works

-In an object-based storage architecture, an “object” comprises the actual data blocks that belong to a file and that file's associated metadata and universally unique identifier (UUID) or globally unique ID (GUID).
+In an object-based storage architecture, an “object” comprises the actual data blocks that belong to a file, along with the file’s associated metadata and a universally unique identifier (UUID) or globally unique identifier (GUID).

 Object-based storage systems will refer to the UUID and metadata – which encompasses details on permissions and policies – when you try to access data, so you can search for the object you require.